top of page

 Beer cans, and especially bottles, quickly add weight to luggage.
 Having your own scale allows you to balance the weight of your bags before getting to the airport, preventing the time consuming last minute shuffling of items at the airport check in counter.

-Monitoring the weight of your luggage throughout a trip can also give you a sense of how much beer you can still travel back with before needing additional luggage or risk paying fees.
+Monitoring the weight of your luggage throughout a trip can also give you a sense of how much beer you can still travel back with before needing additional luggage or risk fees.

 But if you need more space or to reduce weight...